 - Respond to inquiries and messages on all channels and profiles

 - Create and schedule broadcast emails to promote content

 Responsibilities of Virtual Assistants with Copywriting Skills

-Personality traits: imaginative, storyteller, people-person.
+Personality traits: imaginative, storyteller, people-person, and a good reader.

 All the content you receive in your inbox?
 Well, as a VA with copywriting skills and duties, you’ll be writing that and much more.